True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 At first, the disappearance of Lorraine Kirkley was a missing person’s case.

-Her husband, Robert, came home from work July 21, 1999 and found the lights on and the garage door open.
+Her husband, Robert, came home from work July 21, 1999, and found the lights on and the garage door open.
 His 34-year-old wife, a registered nurse, and her emerald green 1994 Ford Explorer were missing.
-David Lain, who was chief deputy of the Porter County police then, made the search and her license plate public on July 23rd.

 Police and prosecutors theorized later that he had a fixation on Lorraine Kirkley, but it was difficult to get a conviction without a body.
-That is until photos of Kirkley being sexually tortured surfaced, when Malinski showed them to a jailhouse snitch.
+That changed after photos of Kirkley being sexually tortured surfaced, shown by Malinski to a jailhouse snitch.
 Investigators believed the photos were taken at the Malinski’s home.

 Malinski denied that he murdered Kirkley until six years later when he confessed to the crime.
-He then told the police where he had buried Kirkley’s body on property owned at one time by Malinski’s father.
+He told the police where he had buried Kirkley’s body, hidden until then on property owned at one time by Malinski’s father.

 Her body was identified using dental records and an autopsy confirmed that Kirkley had been strangled and fought with her attacker.